 There may be cases where medical treatment can be added for better management of PCOS symptoms.
 Speak to your GP or doctor to find out how they can support you with this.

-PCOS is a complicated metabolic disorder but having guidance from a Registered Dietitian can help ensure you are working on making some positive changes to your health and lifestyle that can improve your symptoms.
+PCOS is a complicated metabolic disorder but having guidance from a PCOS nutritionist can help ensure you are working on making some positive changes to your health and lifestyle that can improve your symptoms.

 By Reema Patel, Dietitian, MSc